Dual Career Research

 TASS Potential: Schools Pilot Project

-TASS Potential is a pilot scheme in partnership with Teesside University and Canterbury Christ Church University to recognise and support talent in schools.
-The project provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
-The universities are working with four schools respectively, and a total of 40 talented student athletes.
+The initative provides a valuable introduction to the services that are part of a TASS Award through bespoke workshops for youngsters aged 11 to 16.
+The three institutions are working with four schools respectively, and a total of approximately 50 talented student-athletes.

 All athletes benefitting from the project have been identified as at the talent level for their age, and show potential in Olympic or Paralympic sports that are not traditionally supported in the schools’ sports programmes.
 Teaching provides students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.

-The long term goal of TASS Potential is to educate talented school children about balancing life as a student athlete and prepare them for a Dual Career.
-Teesside University began delivering the programme in January 2017, with Canterbury Christ Church University following suit in March.
+The long-term goal of TASS Potential is to educate talented school children about balancing life as a student-athlete and prepare them for a dual career.

 Ladies European Tour Project

-We’re currently working with the Ladies European Tour (LET) to create a Dual Career Advice Service for players on tour.
-The project is in progress following a TASS visit to the ISPS Handa Ladies European Masters in September 2016.
+TASS works alongside the Ladies European Tour (LET) to create a Dual Career Advice Service for players on tour.

 British Army Partnership

-TASS has teamed up with the British Army to provide support services to a total of 32 talented army athletes.
+TASS is working in partnership with the British Army to provide specialist support services to approximately 30 talented army athletes each year.

-Launched in September 2016, the project follows a pilot scheme in boxing and shooting, and now covers a variety of sports at a number of delivery sites.
+Launched in September 2016, the project follows a pilot scheme in boxing and shooting, and now covers a variety of sports at a number of TASS Delivery Sites, as well as from a TASS Army Hub based in Aldershot.

-Backed by Major Heather Stanning, the partnership means we’re working closely with the Army Elite Sport Programme (AESP) in supporting a selection of the army’s top athletes.
+Backed by TASS alumna Major Heather Stanning, the partnership means the Scheme works closely with the Army Elite Sport Programme (AESP) in supporting a selection of the army’s top athletes.

 LTA Player-Coach Programme

-The Player-Coach Programme has been running since January 2016 in partnership with the Lawn Tennis Association (LTA) and supports six talented tennis players across five delivery sites.
+The Player-Coach Programme has been running since January 2016 in partnership with the Lawn Tennis Association (LTA) and is supporting five talented tennis players in 2017/18.

 The athletes are all currently competing on an international circuit whilst studying to qualify up to Level 4 LTA coaching qualification.

-The 20-month programme gives the players a fantastic opportunity to combine a full time tennis programme whilst developing their coaching qualifications, skills and experience.
+The 20-month programme gives the players an opportunity to combine a full time tennis programme, whilst developing their coaching qualifications, skills and experience.

-Thereby supporting the transition of athletes from playing to coaching, whilst also enhancing the tennis coaching provision across the TASS network.
+Thereby supporting the transition of athletes from playing to coaching, as well as enhancing the tennis coaching provision across the TASS network.

 Orienteering at Sheffield Universities